1907 Banffshire by-election: Candidates

 The local Liberal Association selected 31-year-old Walter Waring to defend the seat.
 Waring was the son of Charles Waring, former Liberal Member of Parliament for Poole.
-He was unsuccessful Liberal candidate in Wigtonshire in the 1906 general election.
+He was unsuccessful Liberal candidate in Wigtownshire in the 1906 general election.

 The Conservatives chose 39-year-old William Whitelaw as their candidate.
 Whitelaw was elected at the 1892 general election as the Member of Parliament (MP) for Perth, but lost his seat at the 1895 general election and was defeated when he stood again in 1900.
 He was a director of the Highland Railway (HR) since 1898, and Chairman of the HR since 1902.

 Campaign

 Polling Day was fixed for 16 February 1907.

 Result

 The Liberals held the seat with a slightly reduced majority;